seesharper/Blog.DotNet-Steps/README.md

+# Reflection in C# scripts

 I have been using C# scripting as a tool for writing build scripts for many years now.
 At first it was [ScriptCs](http://scriptcs.net/) using [Sublime Text](https://www.sublimetext.com/) as the editor.
 There was no intellisense or debugging capabilities, but still it was insanely powerful to have all the sweetness of C# available in a simple script file.
+In addition to using C# scripts in a variety of ways, I am also responsible for a handful of pull requests over at the [dotnet-script](https://github.com/filipw/dotnet-script) repo.
+Together,  [Filip](https://github.com/filipw), my self and several other contributors  have created a C# script runner that runs on .Net Core with support for inline NuGet packages, debugging and much more.
+You should check it out 😀

 This post is not really about the evolution of C# scripting, but rather about how I went about creating [dotnet-steps](https://github.com/seesharper/dotnet-steps) which is a super simple way of composing "steps" in a C# script.